 Formal resolution – stage two (university complaints investigation officer)

-If you are dissatisfied with the outcome of the departmental complaint, you have the right to take your complaint to the University Complaints Investigation Officer within 14 days.
+If you are dissatisfied with the outcome of the stage one complaint, you have the right to take your complaint to the University Complaints Investigation Officer within 15 working days of receiving the stage one report.

-If your complaint meets the requirements as set out in the Regulations, the complaint will be referred to a Complaints Adjudication Panel within 35 days.
-The Panel will hear and determine your complaint and Completion of Procedures letter will be sent out to you within 14 days of the Panel being heard.
+If your complaint meets the requirements as set out in the Regulations, the complaint will be referred to a Complaints Adjudication Panel within 25 working days.
+The Panel will hear and determine your complaint and Completion of Procedures letter will be sent out to you within 10 working days of the Panel being heard.

 Office of the Independent Adjudicator for Higher Education (OIA)